Home News Brown University student cleared after sending viral DOGE style email to staff: ‘What do you do all day?’

 Share

-PROVIDENCE, R.I. — Brown University has cleared student Alex Shieh and the editorial board of The Brown Spectator following an internal investigation into an email Shieh sent to university employees that prompted complaints and a formal disciplinary hearing.
+PROVIDENCE, R.I. — Brown University has cleared student Alex Shieh and the editorial board of The Brown Spectator following an internal investigation into a DOGE style email Shieh sent to university employees that prompted complaints and a formal disciplinary hearing.

 Shieh, a rising junior and student journalist, had sent an email—written in a style mimicking the popular “DOGE” ones sent out by Elon Musk—to non-faculty staff members earlier this year.
 In the message, Shieh introduced himself as a writer for The Brown Spectator and asked recipients what their day-to-day responsibilities were, citing concerns over rising tuition costs and administrative spending.